 I treated myself to a new book before Christmas, which will come as no surprise to most of you.
 Unusually for me, as I prefer paper pages, it is an ebook called “The Art of Taking Action: Lessons from Japanese Psychology” by Gregg Krech.
 I am very interested in Japanese psychology and philosophy be it our own “Kawa Model” through to “Kaizen” as embraced in my creativity coaching.

 As Occupational Therapists we are pretty good at identifying actions with our clients.
-We can often come up with extensive action plans , especially if we are working in our “specialism”.
+We can often come up with extensive action plans, especially if we are working in our “specialism”.
 In fact, our clients too may be adept at coming up with a “to do” list.
-Sometimes our ability to take action is hindered by their being too many potential actions.
+Sometimes our ability to take action is hindered by there being too many potential actions.
 Sometimes we seem constantly busy, but aren’t moving in our desired direction.
 Enter this lovely book.

-Urgent V Important: What really matters?
+- Urgent VS Important: What really matters?
 What is truly important and not just urgent at this moment?
-(AKA the washing will never be actually end and you can fill your day with stuff that seems urgent but its not really that important…)
+(AKA the washing will never really be finished, and you can fill your day with stuff that seems urgent but is not really that important…)

 So as this year starts to unfold, I can highly recommend pondering these things and perhaps taking a look at this lovely book.